-We specialise in making absence management easy.
-Thousands of companies across the world depend on our advanced absence management system.
-Through empowering you to take control of your absenteeism, we could save you £289 per employee per year.
+We specialize in making absence management easy.
+Thousands of companies across the world depend on our advanced absence management software.
+By empowering you to take control of your absenteeism, we could save you £289 per employee per year.

 Our system is a shortcut to reduced absenteeism and improved levels of employee satisfaction.